(Added at v2.12)

 The geoprocessing service requires at least one output parameter with a specified geometry type.

-There are three sections to consider when configuring the Network Trace widget: Project Settings, Input/Output, and General Settings.
+There are three sections to consider when configuring the Network Trace widget: Project Settings, Input, and Output.

 The project settings are optional.
-If you configure these settings, you can define a project and save trace input and input results.
+If you configure these settings, you can define a project and save the trace inputs and input results.

-Project settings require that the selected geoprocessing service have a polygon as the output geometry type; otherwise, the settings will be disabled.
+The selected geoprocessing service must have a polygon as the output geometry type; otherwise, the project settings will be disabled.